 Arthur Weiss, MD, PhD

 During his distinguished career, Dr. Weiss has received the Lee Howley Prize from the Arthritis Foundation, Distinguished Investigator Award from the American College of Rheumatology, the Lifetime Achievement and Meritorious Career Awards from the American Association of Immunologists, and the William Coley Award from the Cancer Research Institute.
-He is a Member of the National Academy of Sciences, National Academy of Medicine, EMBO, and the American Academy of Arts and Sciences.
+He is a Member of the National Academy of Sciences, National Academy of Medicine, EMBO, and the American Academy of Arts and Sciences and has recently retired his status as a Howard Hughes Medical Institute investigator.